SVijayB/URLShortener/README.md

 Once you are done with this.
 You can manually create your own short URL by editing the contents of `_redirects` file.

-Example :
+Following the above example,
 <pre>
-yourdomain.com/gh   should open github.com
+yourdomain.com/gh       #should open github.com
-yourdomain.com/go   should open google.com
+yourdomain.com/go       #should open google.com
 </pre>

 However, you can also automate this with a few simple steps.